Property Damage Liability Coverage: What It Covers and How Much You Need

 Is property damage liability the same as uninsured motorist property damage coverage?

 No — they are different coverages.
 Property damage liability pays for damage you cause to others.
 Uninsured motorist property damage coverage protects you when an uninsured or hit-and-run driver damages your vehicle.
 Both are valuable components of a well-rounded auto policy, but they serve opposite purposes.
+Check out our full breakdown of how much car insurance you need to understand how each piece fits together.

 Compare Car Insurance Rates in Ohio